rephyr/save-timelapse/docs/PERFORMANCE.md

 Those take the folder from an environment variable so no local path is ever committed.

+## What they were measured on

+    CPU      AMD Ryzen 9 5900X, 12 cores/24 threads
+    RAM      32 GB DDR4-3200
+    GPU      NVIDIA GeForce RTX 4080, 16 GB,
+    Storage  Samsung 970 EVO Plus 2 TB NVMe
+    OS       Windows 10

+Stated because three of the numbers below are properties of this machine as much as of the code, and reading them without it invites the wrong conclusion.

+**Thread count changes the load times.** `ParallelFrameLoad` and the grouping passes split across `available_parallelism`, which is 24 here.
+The 47s to 20s load figure is that split plus the `Arc<str>` change together; on four cores the parallel half of it is worth proportionally less.

+**Disk speed changes what skipping unchanged surfaces is worth.** Not writing 86% of the files saves more on a slow disk than on this one, so that measurement is a floor rather than a typical result.

+**The GPU barely matters for the draw-call numbers and matters a lot for export.** Draw calls are a CPU submission cost, which is the whole reason grouping by type is worth doing, and it would look much the same on weaker hardware.
+Export is the opposite: a 4x supersampled 1080p frame is a 132 MB readback, and that is where a slower card would show.

+The mod's own cost is the exception.
+It is measured in Factorio's F4 time usage, which is a share of a 60 Hz tick budget rather than wall clock, so it is the one figure here that travels between machines reasonably well.

 ## Results

 ### Frame format: entity runs and delta-encoded positions